kumarpiyush18/SnakeGame/README.md

 # SnakeGame
-Snake Game for a PC's .We can play with the help of A,S,D,W keys
+Snake Game for a PC's written in python.We can play with the help of A,S,D,W keys